drupalninja/contentbot/README.md

 # ContentBot

-A Node.js script that generates blog content using Groq AI, with the ability to incorporate current news articles, Reddit posts, and YouTube videos.
+A Node.js script that generates blog content using Groq AI, with the ability to incorporate current news articles and YouTube videos.

 ## Features